mlower/rmnest/README.md

 ```
 python ./rmnest/fit_RM.py -a <archive>.ar -o <outdir> -l testrun --window 0.45:0.55 --alpha True
 ```
 Omitting the `--alpha` flag will result in the spectral exponent being fixed to 3.
-Details of the underlying phenomenological model will be presented in a forthcoming work.
+Details of the underlying phenomenological model can be found in a technical document by [Lower (2021)](https://ui.adsabs.harvard.edu/abs/2021arXiv210809429L).

 The likelihood and Faraday rotation models, as well as the general `RMFit` class in `fit_RM.py`, can also be imported like any other API.